Howard Erskine-Hill: Academic career

 In order to commemorate the 250th anniversary of Pope's death, Erskine-Hill set up a symposium in May 1994.
 This led to him being appointed to give the Warton Lecture on "Pope and Slavery".
-This and other papers from the symposium were published in the Proceedings of the British Academy in 1998."Alexander Pope: World and Word", Proceedings of the British Academy, Volume 91 (1998).
+This and other papers from the symposium were published in the Proceedings of the British Academy in 1998.

 In 1996 Oxford University's Clarendon Press published his two companion volumes on the relationship between politics and literature from William Shakespeare to William Wordsworth, Poetry and the Realm of Politics and Poetry of Opposition and Revolution.
 He explained in the introduction to the first volume:

 The chief contention of this book is that there is a political comment, often involving contemporary political ideas and historical circumstance, in some of the most powerful poetic works of sixteenth- and seventeenth-century English literature, works which have in the past been usually read for their aesthetic achievement and generalized wisdom.
 I argue that this political component is an eventual part of their aesthetic life, and that that, in its turn, is part of that wider historical culture which it is the vocation of scholarship to explore with as much imagination and disinterestedness as it can.

 In 2008 Erskine-Hill's festschrift was published, edited by David Womersley and Richard McCabe.
 They said in the preface that Erskine-Hill's works "range from the most magisterial of research monographs to the most accessible of student introductions. ...
 In Howard the teacher and the scholar are one".

 Personal life

 Erskine-Hill's political views were originally left-wing; he was a Labour voter and a supporter of the Campaign for Nuclear Disarmament but he moved to the right whilst at Cambridge.
-Although he voted for James Callaghan's Labour Party in 1979 and admired Margaret Thatcher's leadership during the Falklands War, during the 1983 general election he complained: "If you believe in democratic procedure and in defence, you cannot vote Labour this time.
+Although he voted for James Callaghan's Labour Party in 1979, he admired Margaret Thatcher's leadership during the Falklands War, during the 1983 general election he complained: "If you believe in democratic procedure and in defence, you cannot vote Labour this time.
 If you believe in government support for the economy and unemployment, you cannot vote Tory".

 Later on he embraced Euroscepticism; in 1991 he wrote to Thatcher to try and dissuade her from retiring from the House of Commons so that she could lead the campaign against a federal Europe.
 He also supported her idea of a referendum on the subject.
 He later supported the UK Independence Party.

 Throughout his life he was a supporter of Amnesty International.

 Abandoning the atheism of his student days, he joined the Church of England.
 In 1994, after the Church of England decided to ordain women, he converted to the Roman Catholic Church.